-First, a MeSH dictionary is used to extract medical concepts.
-The variants of the concepts (inflected forms, synonyms, etc.) are taken into account to compute the frequency of each concept.
-The dictionary contains the necessary information to translate the concepts into MeSH terms.
+First, a MeSH dictionary containing full MeSH terms and their variants is used to extract medical concepts.
+Dictionary entries contain a specific "form" of a MeSH term that is likely to appear in natural language text (i.e., the actual term, its inflected forms, its synonyms or an inflected form of a synonym ...) as well as the MeSH term, itself.
+Therefore, all the variants of the concepts (inflected forms, synonyms, etc.) are taken into account to compute the frequency of each concept, and each is translated into its corresponding MeSH term.
+According to MeSH hierarchical information, the occurrences of ancestors are redistributed equally among occurring children in order to increase the score of the most precise terms.
 As recommended by [7], a tfidf normalization is then used to compute relevance scores for each MeSH term.
-The hierarchical information drawn from the MeSH is used to select and promote the most precise terms.
-Moreover, recurring check tags are promoted at the top of the candidate list to ensure their selection.
+Moreover, recurring check tags are promoted to the top of the candidate list to ensure their selection.
 Eventually, indexing rules are applied in order to revise the candidate list before the final index selection using the breakage function described in [6].
 The scores assigned to each MeSH candidate represent the likelihood of a candidate to be a good indexing term: the higher the score, the more likely it is that the corresponding MeSH term is good indexing candidate.
 Given a list of indexing candidates and the score that has been assigned to them, the breakage function is meant to point to indicate a breach of continuity in the scores, therefore highlighting the point in the candidate list where terms become significantly less likely to be correct indexing terms.
 This point is the "threshold", and the final index for a resource consists of all the terms ranked above this threshold.